manojpramesh/solidity-cheatsheet/README.md

 ### Function Modifier

-Modifier can automatically check a condition prior to executing the function.
+Modifiers can automatically check a condition prior to executing the function.

 ```
 modifier onlyOwner {